freedomofpress/securedrop/docs/before_you_begin.rst

 instruct you in installing and configuring SecureDrop, but it does not explain how to use it safely and effectively.
 Put another way: at the end of this guide, you will have built a car; you will not know how to drive.
-Make sure to review the :ref:`Deployment` to get the most out of your new SecureDrop instance.
+Make sure to review the :ref:`Deployment Guide <deployment>` to review best practices for SecureDrop deployments.

 Installing SecureDrop is an extended manual process which requires a bunch of preparation and equipment.
 You should probably set aside a day